Analyzing Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO)

-Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO) are both auto/tires/trucks companies, but which is the better investment?
-We will compare the two companies based on the strength of their earnings, institutional ownership, analyst recommendations, risk, valuation, dividends and profitability.
+Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO) are both auto/tires/trucks companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their analyst recommendations, valuation, institutional ownership, dividends, profitability, earnings and risk.

-This table compares Driven Brands and Monro’s top-line revenue, earnings per share and valuation.
+This table compares Driven Brands and Monro’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue